NamNguyenResearch/NamNguyenResearch.github.io/_pages/about.md

 > ## News and Updates
 * **2019**
+	* <span style='color: red'>**08/01**:</span> Our paper "On Convergence of Projected Gradient Descent for Minimizing a Large-scale Quadratic over the Unit Sphere" has been accepted to [MLSP 2019](https://www.ieeemlsp.cc/)!
+	* **06/15**: I will be a TA for CS 290 - Web Development again this Summer term.
+Looking forward to a productive term!
 	* **04/01**: I will be a TA for two courses with the same name CS 290 - Web Development this Spring term.
 Looking forward to a productive term!
 	* <span style='color: red'>**03/01**:</span> *Departmental Talks* - I have chance to go through a dry run of my presentation on the paper "Accelerating Iterative Hard Thresholding for Low-Rank Matrix Completion via Adaptive Restart" with the Signal Processing group.
 	* <span style='color: red'>**02/15**:</span> I am fortunate to receive the [IEEE Signal Processing Society Travel Grant](https://signalprocessingsociety.org/events/sps-travel-grants) for [ICASSP 2019](https://2019.ieeeicassp.org).
 See you, London!